 This post may contain affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 My husband has asked me several times to make him meatloaf and I could never bring myself to make it.
 It could be due to the fact I never ate it growing up so I didn’t really know what I was missing out on.
 After years of him asking I finally decided to make it, but my way.
 I don’t eat red meat, so substituting with ground turkey was a must!

-I love the simplicity in these meatloaf cupcakes.
+I love the simplicity of these meatloaf cupcakes.
 Just throw all the ingredients together, stuff them in some foil cupcake liners and bake them in the oven.
 Easy peasy and completely delicious.
-However what really throws these mini meatloafs into a category of its own is the mashed potato “frosting.”
+However, what really throws these mini meatloaves into a category of its own is the mashed potato “frosting.”
 Mashed potatoes and meatloaf go together like peanut butter and jelly.
 It just wouldn’t be right without each other.
 It’s like Heaven in every bite!